Frequently Asked Questions

 Can I customize my tour?

-If you would like your tour to focus on a specific theme or if you are interested in using a scavenger hunt during your visit, please contact us using the information in your welcome email.
+If you would like your tour to focus on a specific theme or are interested in using a scavenger hunt during your visit, please contact us using the information in your welcome email.